Jobs: Types of Jobs

 The Opportunity

-The number of Canadians living with dementia, including Alzheimer’s disease is rising sharply, and we are seeing a rapid increase in demand for services in the communities served by our Society.
-At the same time, the healthcare sector in Ontario is undergoing a period of transformation.
+The number of Canadians living with dementia, including Alzheimer’s disease, is rising sharply, and we are seeing a rapid increase in demand for services in the communities served by our Society.
+At the same time, the healthcare sector in Ontario is undergoing a

-Our Society is seeking directors who can apply leadership, professional insight, and innovative thinking to further the work of our Society during this exciting time of growth and transformation.
+Our Society is seeking directors who can apply leadership, professional insight, innovative thinking and life experiences to further the work of our Society during this exciting time of growth and transformation.

 Roles & Responsibilities